This post may contain affiliate links. For more information, take a look at my disclosure policy.

 When you initially set up your spreadsheet, this part will take some time.
 And you probably won't enjoy it.
 But it's completely necessary.
-Using the categories that you decided on, go through each transaction on the aptly named ‘transactions' tab, and use the drop down menu to classify them.
+Using the categories that you decided on, go through each transaction on the aptly named ‘transactions' tab, and use the drop-down menu to classify them.

 The number of transactions that will initially populate on this tab will vary by banking institution.
-Some will only import a couple weeks worth of transactions, some will import several months.
+Some will only import a couple of weeks worth of transactions, some will import several months.
 As a general rule, it would be best to have three months of spending categorized, but do the best with what you have.

 Tip: The “Transfers” category will always be available in the drop-down menu.
 If you use this category, it will not count that transaction towards your spending.
-It's very helpful in a couple instances:
+It's very helpful in a couple of instances: